systemd/systemd/docs/BOOT_LOADER_INTERFACE.md

 * The EFI variable `LoaderEntryDefault` contains the default boot loader entry to use.
 It contains a NUL-terminated boot loader entry identifier.

+* The EFI variable `LoaderEntrySysFail` contains the sysfail boot loader entry to use.
+Sysfail boot entries can be used optional tweaking the automatic selection order in case a failure state of the system in some form is detected.
+  If system failure occurs and `LoaderEntrySysFail` is set, systemd will use this boot entry and actual sysfail reason to `LoaderSysFailReason` EFI variable.

+* The EFI variable `LoaderSysFailReason` contains the system failure reason.
+  This variable is used in cooperation with `LoaderEntrySysFail` boot entry.
+  If system failure doesn't occur `LoaderSysFailReason` is not set at all.

 * Similarly, the EFI variable `LoaderEntryOneShot` contains the default boot loader entry to use for a single following boot.
 It is set by the OS in order to request booting into a specific menu entry on the following boot.
 When set